MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/calls-meetings-bots-overview.md

 ---
 title: Calls and online meetings bots
-description: Learn how to integrate voice and video in Microsoft Teams apps using Microsoft Graph API for calls and meetings, and manage real-time media. ms.topic: conceptual ms.localizationpriority: medium ms.date: 05/16/2022
+description: Learn how to integrate voice and video in Microsoft Teams apps using Microsoft Graph API for apps to interact with users, and manage real-time media streams. ms.topic: conceptual ms.localizationpriority: medium ms.date: 05/16/2022